Bryan Snyder – Palominolrvs@gmail.com

 - Competitors will shoot 1 round (single-load) at each varmint type during a 5-round String.
 Target order is called by a spotter using the scorecard.

-- Arrive by 7:45 AM on event dates to receive the mandatory safety briefing before the match.
+- Gate opens at 7:30 am on event dates to receive the mandatory safety briefing before the match.
 Please show up early and help with setup.
 We should finish by 1:00PM

 - This is a “long range varmint” oriented match.
 Approach it as you would if setting up in the field for long-range shots.